 To get a home equity loan, you must build up equity first.

-When you buy a home, the purchase price is met with two components: a down payment and a mortgage loan.
-The portion of the price covered by each of these parts varies based on the loan program through which the mortgage is acquired and the amount of available cash you have to put down.
-Each month, when you make your mortgage payment, the money goes in several directions: Some goes to an escrow account from which your mortgage company pays your local property taxes and homeowners insurance premium, some goes toward the interest you owe on the mortgage, and some goes toward the principal balance on your loan.
-In the early days of a mortgage, many homeowners are distressed to see what a small percentage of their monthly payment actually works to pay down the balance.
+For homeowners wondering how to get a home equity loan, it may not come as a surprise that the first step is to build up equity.
+During a home purchase, the buyer makes a down payment and takes out a mortgage loan.
+When a monthly mortgage payment is made, the money goes in several directions.
+Some goes to an escrow account from which the mortgage company pays the local property taxes and homeowners insurance premium, some goes toward the interest owed on the mortgage, and some goes toward the principal balance on the loan.
+In the early days of a mortgage, many homeowners are distressed to see what a small percentage of their monthly payment actually goes toward paying down the principal.
 Mortgages are amortized, which means there’s a formula that breaks down this amount.
-At the beginning of the repayment period, a much larger percentage of the payment is applied to interest than to the principal.
-As time goes by, this ratio begins to shift, so that at the end of the mortgage the payment is almost exclusively applied to the principal.
-This is so that the lender makes sure they get their cut of interest on the risk they took in lending to you; if they apply your whole payment to your principal and you choose to refinance or pay off the mortgage early, they won’t get as much interest out of you.
+At the beginning of the repayment period, a much larger percentage of the payment is applied to the interest than to the principal.
+As time goes by, this ratio begins to shift, so that near the end of the mortgage the payment is almost exclusively applied to the principal.
+This is so that the lender makes sure they get their cut of interest on the risk they took in lending to the borrower; if they apply the whole payment to the principal and the borrower chooses to refinance or pay off the mortgage early, the lender won’t collect as much interest.
 Amortizing the loan so that the front-end payments are interest-heavy protects the lender.

 To get approved for a home equity loan, borrowers must meet certain requirements.

-Just like when you apply for a mortgage, you’ll need to demonstrate to your lender that you’re a good financial risk for them to take.
-This means you’ll need to follow nearly the same process that you did to take out your first mortgage.
-First, you’ll want to check up on your credit score and correct any errors in the report.
-Your FICO score will need to be at least 620 to qualify for most home equity loans, and even higher for optimal rates.
+Just like when applying for a mortgage, borrowers applying for a home equity loan need to demonstrate to their lender that they’re a good financial risk to take.
+This involves following nearly the same process as taking out a first mortgage.
+First, they’ll need to check up on their credit score and correct any errors in the report.
+Their FICO score will need to be at least 620 according to most home equity loan requirements, and even higher for optimal rates.

 A home equity loan is not the same as a HELOC, or a home equity line of credit.